-The Power of Real Estate Investing
+The Power of Real Estate Investing in 2022

 I recently joined a group of teens who are interested in early financial independence called SheeksFreaks.
 These teens are very passionate about personal finance, investing, entrepreneurship, but most of all, real estate.

 I have to admit, out of all of those topics I just mentioned, I probably know the least amount about real estate.
 I’ve always known that I’ll get into real estate investing someday, but I never really had an interest to start learning about it until I joined SheeksFreaks.

 For the last few weeks, it feels like I’ve done nothing but think about real estate.
 I’ve been reading articles, watching videos, and listening to podcasts while writing down my biggest takeaways.